 The tight-fitting Hakaranda fretboard produces a clear tone with a good rise.

 Neck has a fat and tough grip typical of the 50s.
-No difficulty in playing.
+It is not hard to play.

 Deluxe engraved Cruson pegs.

 High-quality Korina wood for tight resonance.
-Sufficient tension is obtained through the backstrap.
+Sufficient tension is achieved through the backstrap.

 Neck joint with unique shape